Agenda, decisions and draft minutes

 Councillor Lucy Trimnell proposed the recommendations, which were seconded by Councillor Faye Purbrick.

 Having been duly proposed and seconded, the Council Resolved to:- 1) Recognise and note the significant contribution made to our local economy and food supplies by our hard-working farmers, particularly our meat and dairy producers who account for the majority of Somerset farming produce.
 2) Strengthen our partnerships with arable, livestock, and dairy farmers to support and enhance Somerset’s iconic countryside and would seek to oppose unnecessary additional pressures such as the hike in employers National Insurance contributions and Inheritance Tax on farmers.
 3) Make a commitment to support local farmers, growers, and the food and drink sector by ensuring, where possible, that food and beverages served at council-organised events were sourced from local suppliers.
 This would include meat and dairy, alongside fruit, vegetable and cereal products, reflecting the full diversity of Somerset's agricultural output.
 4) As part of Somerset Council’s efforts to address environmental priorities, the Council would explore ways to encourage residents to shop locally whenever possible.
-This would include promoting home-grown, affordable, and nutritious produce to reduce food miles, boost the local economy, and support our farming community. |
+This would include promoting home-grown, affordable, and nutritious produce to reduce food miles, boost the local economy, and support our farming community.
+Minutes: Motion A

 Report of the five Scrutiny Committees To consider the recommendations from the five Scrutiny Committees.
 Decision: Councillor Leigh Redman proposed the recommendations, which were seconded by Councillor Henry Hobhouse.